 just picked up from where Cphon ended.

-It’s as good a document of the kind of work Wall is currently
+It’s as good a document of the kind of work Wall is currently involved

-the borders of what computer composition is supposed to sound like.
+of what computer composition is supposed to sound like.

 deserted rookery nook.

 cawing or whining.

 no clue or

 up thrusting, (no hole for ye either.)